Polypropylene: Applications

 As polypropylene is resistant to fatigue, most plastic living hinges, such as those on flip-top bottles, are made from this material.
 However, it is important to ensure that chain molecules are oriented across the hinge to maximise strength.

 Polypropylene is used in the manufacturing of piping systems, both ones concerned with high purity and ones designed for strength and rigidity (e.g., those intended for use in potable plumbing, hydronic heating and cooling, and reclaimed water).
 This material is often chosen for its resistance to corrosion and chemical leaching, its resilience against most forms of physical damage, including impact and freezing, its environmental benefits, and its ability to be joined by heat fusion rather than gluing.

 Many plastic items for medical or laboratory use can be made from polypropylene because it can withstand the heat in an autoclave.
 Its heat resistance also enables it to be used as the manufacturing material of consumer-grade kettles.
 Food containers made from it will not melt in the dishwasher, and do not melt during industrial hot filling processes.
 For this reason, most plastic tubs for dairy products are polypropylene sealed with aluminum foil (both heat-resistant materials).
 After the product has cooled, the tubs are often given lids made of a less heat-resistant material, such as LDPE or polystyrene.
 Such containers provide a good hands-on example of the difference in modulus, since the rubbery (softer, more flexible) feeling of LDPE with respect to polypropylene of the same thickness is readily apparent.
 Rugged, translucent, reusable plastic containers made in a wide variety of shapes and sizes for consumers from various companies such as Rubbermaid and Sterilite are commonly made of polypropylene, although the lids are often made of somewhat more flexible LDPE so they can snap onto the container to close it.
 Polypropylene can also be made into disposable bottles to contain liquid, powdered, or similar consumer products, although HDPE and polyethylene terephthalate are commonly also used to make bottles.
 Plastic pails, car batteries, wastebaskets, pharmacy prescription bottles, cooler containers, dishes and pitchers are often made of polypropylene or HDPE, both of which commonly have rather similar appearance, feel, and properties at ambient temperature.
-A diversity of medical devices are made from PP.
+An abundance of medical devices are made from PP.